Banbury-inc/NeuraNet/readme.md

 ## To Start Developing NeuraCloud

-Neura is developed by Banbury and by users like you.
+NeuraNet is developed by Banbury and by users like you.
 We welcome both pull requests and issues on Github.
 Want to get paid to work on openpilot?
 Banbury is hiring and offers lots of bounties for external contributors.

   * Information about [running NeuraCloud](https://github.com/Banbury-inc/NeuraCloud/blob/main/docs/getstarted.md)
   * Read the [bounties](https://github.com/Banbury-inc/NeuraCloud/blob/main/docs/bounties.md) page to see how you can get paid!